neffedych/portfolio/README.md

 # portfolio

 Hello, My friend!
 Welcome to my portfolio.
 Here are all the projects that I have done in my "software enginner career".
-You are very welcomed to go to portfolio and learn something new about me.
+You are very welcomed to go through portfolio and learn something new about me.

 Link for portfolio: https://portfolio-v2-two-sooty.vercel.app/